 - 1. As a nation, we are proud of what the NHS has achieved and the values it stands for.
 But public expectations of good healthcare do not stand still.
-So on behalf of the people of England, patients and those who care for them, this first mandate to the NHS Commissioning Board sets out our ambitions for how the NHS needs to improve.
-It covers the period from April 2013 to the end of March 2015. - 2.
+So on behalf of the people of England, patients and those who care for them, this mandate to NHS England1 sets out our ambitions for how the NHS needs to improve.
+This Mandate covers the period from April 2014 to the end of March 2015 and carries forward all the existing objectives in the first Mandate to NHS England.2 - 2.
 It is the Government's privilege to serve as guardian of the NHS and its founding values.
-We will safeguard, uphold and promote the NHS Constitution; and this is also required of the NHS Commissioning Board. - 3.
+We will safeguard, uphold and promote the NHS Constitution; and this is also required of NHS England. - 3.
 The NHS is there for everyone, irrespective of background.
 The Government will continue to promote the NHS as a comprehensive and universal service, free at the point of delivery and available to all based on clinical need, not ability to pay.
 We will increase health spending in real terms in each year of this Parliament.
 We will not introduce new patient charges. - 4.
-The creation of an independent NHS Commissioning Board, and this mandate to the Board from the Government, mark a new model of leadership for the NHS in England, in which Ministers are more transparent about their objectives while giving local healthcare professionals independence over how to meet them. - 5.
-The NHS budget is entrusted to the Board, which shares with the Secretary of State for Health the legal duty to promote a comprehensive health service.
-The Board oversees the delivery of NHS services, including continuous improvement of the quality of treatment and care, through healthcare professionals making decisions about services based on the needs of their communities.
-The Board is subject to a wide range of statutory duties, and is accountable to the Secretary of State and the public for how well it performs these.
+The creation of an independent NHS England, and their mandate from the Government, mark a new model of leadership for the NHS in England, in which Ministers are more transparent about their objectives while giving local healthcare professionals independence over how to meet them. - 5.
+The NHS budget is entrusted to NHS England, which shares with the Secretary of State for Health the legal duty to promote a comprehensive health service.
+NHS England oversees the delivery of NHS services, including continuous improvement of the quality of treatment and care, through healthcare professionals making decisions about services based on the needs of their communities.
+NHS England is subject to a wide range of statutory duties, and is accountable to the Secretary of State and the public for how well it performs these.